-Let your quite mind
+Let your quiet mind

 Listen and absorb

-The soothing and invigorating scents of the flowers, plants and herbs can play a major role to activate your brain cells and lift your mood.
+The soothing and invigorating scents of the flowers, plants, and herbs can play a major role to activate your brain cells and lift your mood.
 The natural oils extracted from flowers, barks, stems, leaves, roots or other parts of plants are used to enhance the physical, psychological and emotional well being.
-These extracted oils are called ‘essential oils’ and the aroma from these oils are inhaled in aroma therapy.
-Jasmine, lavender and peppermint are the best for treating depression, anxiety and stress.
+These extracted oils are called ‘essential oils’ and the aroma from these oils are inhaled in aromatherapy.
+Jasmine, lavender, and peppermint are the best for treating depression, anxiety, and stress.
 Sage oil is commonly used for boosting memory.
-Eucalyptus, sandal wood and rosemary are powerful for healing headaches and raising mood.
+Eucalyptus, sandalwood, and rosemary are powerful for healing headaches and raising mood.

-Nature, with its various kinds of aromas can be a powerful and effective healer for many illnesses.
+Nature, with its various kinds of aromas, can be a powerful and effective healer for many illnesses.

 The medicinal plants and seeds can act through our taste buds and heal many illnesses.
 The extracts of basal, brahmi and other medicinal plants are used for curing many diseases from common cold to asthma.
-In short, the nature here acts as a herbalist with its highly potent herbs and medicinal plants.
+In short, nature here acts as a herbalist with its highly potent herbs and medicinal plants.

 Around 1600 AD, poor patients were allowed to work in gardens attached to hospitals & pay their hospital bills.
-It was a surprise that they recovered quicker.
+It was a surprise that they recovered quickly.
 So the hospital authorities started to use this as a therapy for faster healing.
 This was the origin of horticulture therapy.
-Now horticulture therapists use plants and horticulture activities to improve social, educational, psychological and physical adjustments of patients, thus improving their body, mind and spirit.
-Horticulture therapy is presently taught in many universities and used in hospitals, nursing homes, prisons, day care centres and schools the world over.
+Now horticulture therapists use plants and horticulture activities to improve social, educational, psychological and physical adjustments of patients, thus improving their body, mind, and spirit.
+Horticulture therapy is presently taught in many universities and used in hospitals, nursing homes, prisons, day care centers and schools the world over.
 As Richard Louv asserted; ‘Now, more than ever, we need nature as a balancing agent’.

 In a landmark study conducted at Pennsylvania hospital, researchers found that rooms with a view of the beautiful outdoors can lower recovery time and reduce pain and depression.